🟦Symbiosis Relayers Network

 The primary function of the Relayers Network is to transfer messages containing instructions for cross-chain operations between blockchains.
 To facilitate this process, each blockchain supported by the Symbiosis protocol has a set of smart contracts deployed.
 When a cross-chain operation is initiated, the contracts issue an event, which the relayers in the network monitor and process.

 In this section, we focus on how the relayers network works.
-An explanation of the Symbiosis protocol's on-chain part (smart contracts) is available in the section Symbiosis Core Smart Contracts.
+An explanation of the Symbiosis protocol's on-chain part (smart contracts) is available in the section Cross-chain liquidity engine.

 Definitions